This post may contain affiliate links. See our affiliate disclaimer here.

 6. Press all the buttons.

 Turn on the engine (when applicable).
 Turn on every light.
 Check the clearance lights and brake lights outside.
 Turn on the generator (when applicable).
 Level the jacks.
 Turn on the hot water heater.
 Try the water pump.
 Turn on all the faucets.
-Test every feature to make sure they work.
+Test every feature to make sure it works.
 The last thing you want is to boondock one weekend and find out your water pump is broken.

 7. Stand in the shower.

 I’m actually serious on this one.
 I never showered in Franklin unless it was a necessity.
 The shower was way too small to be comfortable.
-Plus, my first shower experience was less than stellar and I hereby swore off the shower from then on.
+Plus, my first shower experience was less than stellar, and I swore off the shower from then on.
 Stand in the shower and see if you can handle it.
 While it may sound vain now, you’ll be glad to have a rig with a good shower after three months out on the road, trust me.
 This is doubly important for tall people!

 8. Check under the unit for damage, rust, etc.